* The last place on this textile tour has just been snapped up, but we’re about to start a waitlist as cancellations do sometimes happen.

 Day One – Arrival

-You can make your own way to Portree or use our pick-up service from Kyle of Lochalsh.
+You make your own way to Portree.
 We will advise on the best travel connections for getting there.

-Day Two – Island at the Edge (croft tour and spinning workshop)
+Day Three – Island at the Edge (croft tour and spinning workshop), tannery talk & Skye Weavers

-We spend the day on the croft at Island at the Edge in Edinbane, where we get to meet the sheep, highland cows and donkeys.
+We spend the morning on the croft at Island at the Edge in Edinbane, where we get to meet the sheep, highland cows and donkeys.
 We learn about crofting history, wool processing and much more.
-The owner Yasmin tells us about the Fisherman’s Ganseys she knits.
-Lunch will be provided and the afternoon is spent in a workshop session introducing us to the traditional craft of spinning.
+The owner Yasmin tells us about the Fisherman’s Ganseys she knits and introduces us to the traditional craft of spinning in a taster workshop session.

-On one of the evenings we will enjoy a Gaelic culture session with a local.
+On one of the evenings we will enjoy a Gaelic culture session with local expert Coinneach Maclean.

 Day Seven – Felting or Peg loom weaving

 Another full-day workshop takes us to the Handspinner Having Fun in Broadford – and fun we will have!
-Choose between felting or peg loom weaving and let Bev and her colleagues inspire you.
+Felting in the morning and peg loom weaving in the afternoon – let Bev and her colleagues inspire you.

-Back in Portree, we have our farewell dinner since it’s our last night together (oh no!).
+Back in Portree, we have our farewell dinner since it’s our last night together already (oh no!).

 *Please note: This is a prospective itinerary.
 It may be subject to modest modifications.
-Nearer the time, once local events programmes are available, we may build in items to further enrich the itinerary, such as a folk music and poetry nights.
+Nearer the time, once local events programmes are available, we may build in items to further enrich the itinerary, such as an additional workshop or a folk music night.

 Two charming historic buildings in the island capital Portree will be our homes during the trip.